-We analyzed 21 million messages sent from US accounts in the 1st quarter of 2012 to determine top open and click-through times.
+We analyzed 21 million messages sent from US accounts during the 1st quarter of 2012 to determine top open and click-through times.
 We also analyzed the recipients’ top engagement times — all to test our thesis: sending times matter, and message results depend on reader engagement routines, not just a little but a lot.

 One of the most important conclusions is that sending newsletters during readers’ top engagement times of 8 a.m. – 10 a.m. and 3 p.m. – 4 p.m. can increase their average open rates and CTR by 6%.

-However, optimizing email timing takes more than awareness of top engagement times.
+However, optimizing email marketing campaigns’ timing takes more than awareness of top engagement times.
 As our research points out, it’s a combination of many factors, including knowledge of time zone differences, your subscribers’ daily routines and the practices of other marketers.
 Find out more for yourself:

 Highlights of the infographic: